 You don’t need to go back to school to improve your health, but you’ll likely need to learn a few new things and practice a few new skills.
-It helps to respect the fact that health is a complex subject, and the skills to improve it them aren’t always things you can expect to become expert at overnight.You don't need to go back to school to improve your health, but you'll likely need to learn a few new things and practice a few new skills.Click To Tweet
+It helps to respect the fact that health is a complex subject, and the skills to improve it aren’t always things you can expect to master at an expert level overnight.You don't need to go back to school to improve your health, but you'll likely need to learn a few new things and practice a few new skills.Click To Tweet

 Focus on one thing at a time.

 Focus one thing at a time and complete it before you move to something else.

 Turns out, science shows, multitasking is overrated.
 Our brains aren’t optimally wired for it.
 So if you’re trying to do a bunch of things at once, you’ll do them all poorly.
 Instead, do one thing and finish it before you move on to the next.